-Polio used to be a big killer.
-Today (September 2012) polio has been eradicated in all but three countries worldwide – Nigeria, Pakistan and Afghanistan, according to the Bill and Melinda Gates Foundation and the United Nations.
+Today (March 2020) polio has been eradicated in all but two countries worldwide – Pakistan and Afghanistan, according to the Bill and Melinda Gates Foundation and the United Nations.

 Thanks to the vast effort world wide by Rotarians and others like you, polio has been reduced by 99%.
 We are closer than ever to ending this crippling disease forever.